Drug information provided by: IBM Micromedex

 This medicine may cause some people, especially older persons, to become drowsy, dizzy, lightheaded, clumsy, unsteady, or less alert than they are normally.
 Also, this medicine may cause double vision or other vision problems.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert or able to think or see well.

 This medicine will add to the effects of alcohol and other central nervous system (CNS) depressants.
-CNS depressants are medicines that slow down the nervous system, which may cause drowsiness or make you less alert.
 Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, barbiturates or seizure medicines, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
 This effect may last for a few days after you or your child stop using this medicine.
 Check with your doctor before taking any of the above while you or your child are using this medicine.

 If you or your child develop any unusual or strange thoughts and behavior while taking diazepam, be sure to discuss it with your doctor.
 Some changes that have occurred in people taking this medicine are like those seen in people who drink too much alcohol.
 Other changes might be confusion, worsening of depression, hallucinations (seeing, hearing, or feeling things that are not there), suicidal thoughts, and unusual excitement, nervousness, or irritability.

-Do not suddenly stop taking this medicine without checking first with your doctor.
+Do not stop taking this medicine without checking first with your doctor.
 Your doctor may want you or your child to gradually reduce the amount you are using before stopping it completely.
-This may help prevent a worsening of your condition and reduce the possibility of withdrawal symptoms, such as convulsions (seizures), hallucinations, stomach or muscle cramps, sweating, tremors, or unusual behavior.
+This may help prevent a worsening of your condition and reduce the possibility of withdrawal symptoms, including hallucinations, seizures, stomach or muscle cramps, sweating, tremors, or unusual behavior.